5 Things You Can Do with Scattering Urns after Scattering Ashes

 What type of scattering urn will be used?

 Unlike keepsake urns and memorial urns that are displayed in the home, scattering urns are designed specifically to contain and “scatter” or sprinkle cremains.
 Ashes are usually scattered in an area, or in multiple areas, that were meaningful to the individual.
+The scattering urn in some cases is not as decorative as traditional display urns.

-- Will it be used in an ash scattering ceremony on land or at sea?
+- Will it be used in an ash scattering ceremonyon land or at sea?
 Biodegradable urns for sea, such as the sea turtle, are designed to gently sink in the water after scattering, and then biodegrade over time.
 Be sure to review ash scattering regulations that might apply.

 - Is it important that the urn be a green urn or eco-friendly?
 Can it be recycled easily, repurposed or composted?
+If your loved one was a friend of the environment, they'll appreciate this detail.

 - If you need to transport ashes on an airplane, will the urn meet airline security regulations?
-Our article on how to mail ashes and travel with ashes provides important information.
+Our article on how to mail ashes and travel with ashesprovides important information.

 - Do you want the urn to symbolize your life, your values, or those of a loved one?
 Consider style, texture and material, and of course, the place for scattering.